Frequently Asked Questions

 What if I don’t feel comfortable with my match?

 We know that signing up to meet a stranger, especially one with different political views, can be daunting.
-It’s kind of like online dating.
-That’s why we also require both conversation partners to consent after being matched.
-Once you have been paired with a conversation partner, both participants need to agree for the meeting to move forward.
+That’s why we require both conversation partners to confirm they would like to meet their match.
+Once you have been paired with a conversation partner, both you and your partner will need to agree for the meeting to move forward.

 For a number of reasons, your match may also not agree to meet with you after you have confirmed to meet them.
 In this case, you will also receive an email to reactivate your participation and receive a new match in the next round.